-Palms keeps in regular contact with all of our volunteers.
+In addition to the stipend, Palms keeps in regular contact with all of our volunteers.
 We are always on hand to provide support and guidance via email and phone when needed.
 All volunteers will have access to internet and be within mobile service range.
 We encourage volunteers to keep regular contact with us so we can discuss how they are transitioning on a professional and personal level.

 Is volunteering safe and secure?

 Development work of any kind cannot be provided unless there is a level of stability within the country.
 Palms has a comprehensive scoping process that we conduct as part of our risk management strategy to ensure there is an understanding of the security risks.
 Palms completes a locality risk assessment for every placement.
 We also connect with the country’s DFAT post to make sure they are aware of our volunteer and their placement objectives.
 All volunteers are registered with DFAT, and any updates that the Australian government provides regarding safety and security is passed on.
 Within the first few weeks of arrival, volunteers and their host organisation complete and a personal security plan.
-Of course, it’s not possible to remove every risk, but we do attempt to prepare and support our volunteers to the best of our ability.
+Of course, it’s not possible to remove every risk.
+However, we do attempt to prepare and support our volunteers to the best of our ability.

 Do volunteers get holidays?